 Centers of excellence enable the college to ensure a superior academic program.
 Currently we are focusing on our Ukleja Center for Ethical Leadership that was created in 2005 as a university center.
-It is housed in the College of Business Administration with a goal of providing positive solutions to ethical challenges facing our society.
+It is housed in the College of Business with a goal of providing positive solutions to ethical challenges facing our society.
 The Center has a three-pronged approach to applied ethics.
 It focuses on university research, education and community outreach through discovery, development and dissemination of knowledge.

 Gifts in Support of Students

-Providing student assistance in the form of scholarship is a priority at the College of Business Administration.
+Providing student assistance in the form of scholarship is a priority at the College of Business.
 Our impressive and diverse student body is active in numerous organizations and leadership opportunities.
 A significant number of our students are first-generation college students; their success is our success and the College supports their efforts in every way possible.
 With your help, students will have the opportunity to reach their full potential.

 Endowed Scholarships are merit-based and awarded to deserving undergraduate students based on criteria set forth by the donor.
 A named endowed undergraduate scholarship can be created with a minimum gift of $50,000 and a graduate scholarship with a minimum gift of $100,000.

 Student organizations are a vital aspect of the College of Business experience, creating networks and fostering the skills that ensure quick integration into corporate settings.
 Our student organizations are united in ABSOC, the Associated Business Students Organization Council.
 Comprising 12 student led organizations, ABSOC has been voted "best student government organization" at California State University, Long Beach for three of the past five years.
 Our business student organizations appreciate the unique perspective of corporate representatives and welcome corporate participation as guest speakers or mentors.